 During a registrant’s supply chain review, if it is determined that Conflict Minerals are necessary to the functionality or production of a product manufactured, or contracted to be manufactured, by the registrant, the registrant is required to perform, in good faith, a reasonable country of origin inquiry (“RCOI”) regarding those Conflict Minerals.
 The purpose of the inquiry is to determine whether any of the Conflict Minerals originated in the DRC Countries or from recycled or scrap sources.
 Based on current Securities and Exchange Commission (“SEC”) guidance and court rulings, Masimo has decided not to voluntarily describe our products as “DRC conflict free”, and, therefore, an independent private sector audit of this Report is not required and has not been conducted.

-Masimo is a global medical technology company that develops, manufactures and markets a variety of noninvasive monitoring technologies.
+Masimo is a global medical technology company that develops, manufactures and markets a variety of noninvasive monitoring technologies and hospital automation solutions.
 We provide our products to hospitals, emergency medical service providers, home care providers, physician offices, veterinarians, long-term care facilities and consumers through our direct sales force, distributors and original equipment manufacturer (OEM) partners.
 Our mission is to improve patient outcomes and reduce the cost of care.
 We were incorporated in California in May 1989 and reincorporated in Delaware in May 1996.